CSJDeveloper/sjiachen.github.io/_pages/about.md

 I am currently a Ph.D. student in the [Department of Electrical and Computer Engineering](https://www.ece.utoronto.ca/) at the [University of Toronto](https://www.utoronto.ca/) supervised by Prof. [Baochun Li](https://iqua.ece.toronto.edu/bli/).
 Prior to starting my Ph.D., I worked as a research assistant in [Professor Chau Yuen's Lab](https://blogs.ntu.edu.sg/chau-yuen/).
 I received my B.Sc. and M.S. degrees in Information and Communication Engineering from [Xidian University](https://en.xidian.edu.cn/), Xi'an, China.
 My research focuses on distributed computing, multimodal machine learning, and decision-making, as well as on the intersections among these fields.

-__Research Focus__
-Currently, my research focuses on enhancing the reasoning capabilities of large language models (LLMs) and vision-language models (VLMs) through _prompting_, _fine-tuning_, and _post-training_ methods.
+__Research Focus__ Currently, my research focuses on enhancing the reasoning capabilities of large language models (LLMs) and vision-language models (VLMs) through _prompting_, _fine-tuning_, and _post-training_ methods.
 One of my primary research projects involves integrating reinforcement learning (RL) and multi-agent RL algorithms to develop advanced reasoning-oriented LLMs and VLMs.

+__Research Application__ I am exploring how to apply LLMs and VLMs to address practical scientific problems in telecommunications.
+As an initial exploration, I have organized a dataset aimed at reliable multimodal process supervision for VLMs in telecommunications.

 __Academic Projects__
 - _[dmmrl](https://github.com/CSJDeveloper/open-dmmrl)_: A lightweight platform for developing and evaluating RL-driven reasoning mechanisms in LLMs and VLMs.